emqx/eip/active/0033-agent-registry.md

 user-facing interfaces.
 The registry maintains agent metadata in retained messages while providing enhanced functionality through:

-1. **A2A Discovery Profile**: Agent Cards are stored as retained messages on standardized A2A discovery topics
+1. **A2A Discovery Topic Profile**: Agent Cards are stored as retained messages on standardized A2A discovery topics
 2. **Registry Service**: A new internal service that indexes and validates registrations and keeps query state in sync with retained messages